Children with Cancer UK

 Children with Cancer UK (formerly Children with Leukaemia) is a United Kingdom-based charity dedicated to raising money for research and providing care for children with cancer and their families.
 The aims of their research projects are to understand what causes children to get cancer and to develop improved treatments.
 The charity also organises days out and parties for families affected by childhood cancer.

 History

-Children with Cancer UK was established in 1987 by Eddie and Marion O’Gorman and their family in memory of their son, Paul, who died from leukaemia.
+Children with Cancer UK was established in 1987 by Eddie and Marion O’Gorman and their family in memory of their son, Paul, who died from leukemia.
 The initial aim was to raise £100,000 for research and support.
 The O’Gormans lost a second child, their daughter Jean, to cancer shortly after their first fundraising event (The Paul O’Gorman Banquet and Ball).
 Subsequently, Diana, Princess of Wales became involved in the charity, which she inaugurated in 1988.
 In January 2022, Phil Hall was appointed as a trustee of the charity.